About 5 million kangaroos are killed in Australia every year.

 Ms Moseby believes the best way to save kangaroos from this fate is to shoot them and harvest their meat, a way to control their numbers.

-"This helps reduce (kangaroo) numbers so that when we do get into drought, we don't have these welfare issues...
+"It helps reduce (kangaroo) numbers so that when we do get into drought, we don't have these welfare issues...
 If we looked at kangaroos as a resource and managed them as such, we wouldn't have the catastrophic deaths that we see," she said.

 Kangaroos are protected in Australia but are not endangered.
 This means they can be shot and killed in most areas, but government permission is required.
 Up to 5 million kangaroos are killed each year for their meat, skin and as pet food.

 Dennis King of the Kangaroo Industry Association of Australia believes the country is on the cusp of a new kangaroo boom.
-He says the national kangaroo population dropped below 30 million after a severe drought in the early 2000s, but could soon rebound to as high as 60 million.
-Meanwhile, Australia’s population as of September 2022 is about 26 million, according to official statistics.
+He says the national kangaroo population fell below 30 million after a severe drought in the early 2000s, but could soon rebound to as high as 60 million.
+Meanwhile, Australia's population as of September 2022 is about 26 million, according to official statistics.

-Kangaroos invade football field in Australia
+Kangaroo invades football field in Australia

 Politicians in the US state of Oregon, where Nike was founded, introduced a bill earlier this year that would ban the use of “any part of a dead kangaroo”.

 Some take a different view.
 George Wilson, a leading researcher on kangaroo management in Australia, says efforts to end the slaughter of kangaroos are well-intentioned but ultimately misguided.
-“They say it’s unethical, but starving them to death is also unethical,” he says.
+“They say it’s unethical, but starving them is also unethical,” he says.

 Source link